-Our complete 1st grade English Language Arts curriculum is made up of three main components: Literature units, Science and Social Studies units, and independent reading.
-Together, these three components build students' knowledge and understanding of the world, and support student mastery of all literature, informational, writing, speaking and listening, language, and foundational skills standards.
+Our 1st Grade English Language Arts curriculum is made up of two main components: Literature units and Science and Social Studies units.
+Together, these two components build students' knowledge and understanding of the world, and support student mastery of all literature, informational, writing, speaking and listening, and language standards.
+Our 1st Grade curriculum does not include a comprehensive foundational skills block.
+We recommend using a structured phonics program alongside these units.
 To learn more, see the Pacing Guide for this course.

 In 1st grade Literature, students realize how authors write texts both to bring readers entertainment and to help readers learn about and make sense of the world around them.
 Students explore the lessons they can learn from folktales and stories and how those lessons relate to their own lives, the different roles that reading plays in people’s lives around the world, and what it means to be part of a family.

 In 1st grade Social Studies, students develop a deeper understanding of the world around them and how the efforts of a single individual or group of individuals can help make the world a better place.
 In Science, students explore patterns in nature, learn about the different ways that plants and animals use their body parts and senses to grow and survive, and examine the differences between plants and animals of the same species.

 Students read texts focused on what it means to be a good friend, and examine key details about characters through discussion and writing, helping to facilitate building friendships in the classroom.